Lieb-Schultz-Mattis Theorem for 1D Quantum Magnets with Antiunitary Translation and Inversion Symmetries

 Consequently, any $I_2$-symmetric half-integer spin chain must be gapless or spontaneously breaking $I_2$.
 For instance, adding a staggered DMI $\sum_{r}(-1)^r\vec{D}\cdot(\vec{S}_r\times\vec{S}_{r+1})$ with a constant vector $\vec{D}$, which preserves the $I_2$ symmetry, to the chiral spin chain does not spoil its ingappability.
-This explains the critical behaviors of the Heisenberg or XY model with a staggered DMI which have been numerically observed~\cite{Oshikawa:1997aa,Zhao:2003aa, Ma:2011aa,Liu:2016aa,Qiu:2017aa}.
+This explains the critical behaviors of the Heisenberg or $XY$ model with a staggered DMI that have been numerically observed~\cite{Oshikawa:1997aa,Zhao:2003aa, Ma:2011aa,Liu:2016aa,Qiu:2017aa}.
 Note that the conventional LSM theorem might not directly apply to these cases, as a generic $\vec{D}$ completely breaks the spin-rotation symmetry.
-It is also consistent with the proposal that the Heisenberg model with a staggered DMI can be mapped to XXZ model by a gauge transformation~\cite{Oshikawa:1997aa}.
-Nevertheless, the ingappability due to $I_2$ applies to a more general DMI which preserve $I_2$, e.g. $\sum_{r}\vec{D}_{r, r+1}\cdot(\vec{S}_r\times\vec{S}_{r+1})$ with $\vec{D}_{r, r+1} = -\vec{D}_{-r-1, -r}$, where the gauge-transformation approach is inapplicable.
+It is also consistent with the proposal that the Heisenberg model with a staggered DMI can be mapped to $XXZ$ model by a unitary transformation~\cite{Oshikawa:1997aa}.
+Nevertheless, the ingappability due to $I_2$ applies to a more general DMI that preserves $I_2$, e.g. $\sum_{r}\vec{D}_{r, r+1}\cdot(\vec{S}_r\times\vec{S}_{r+1})$ with $\vec{D}_{r, r+1} = -\vec{D}_{-r-1, -r}$, where the local-transformation approach is inapplicable.